Abdoibrahim-98/newspaper-angular/README.md

 1. Browse the different categories using the navigation menu.
 2. Click on an article to read the full content.
 3. Use the search bar to find articles by keyword.
-4. Click on the save button to add articles to your reading list.
 ## Images

 ### Screenshots